wadaniel/korali/examples/features/running.mpi/README.rst

 ---------------------------

 Compile the script with the `Makefile`.
-Run the script with an input argument (Workers Per Team):
+Run the script with an input argument (Ranks Per Worker):

 .. code-block:: bash